commerceblock/cb_idcheck/README.md

-### database

-Interface to the whitelisting database.

-To run the test:

-    $ python3 -m database --username $USERNAME --password $PASSWORD --port $PORT --host $HOSTS \
-      --authsource $AUTHSOURCE --authmechanism $AUTHMECHANISM

-Defaults:
--username: $MONGODB_USER
--password: $MONGODB_PASS
--port: $MONGODB_PORT
--host: mongodbhost (defined in /etc/hosts)
--authsource: $MONGODB_USER
--authmechanism: 'SCRAM-SHA-256'

-Example use: see database.test() in database.py

 ### webhook

-A client that monitors a webhook for updates from the id check vendor (e.g. Onfido) and publishes the whitelisted keys to a mongdb database.
+A client that monitors a webhook for updates from the id check vendor (e.g. Onfido) and saves the whitelist KYC files to a directory for subsequent user onboarding.
+The default directories are 'whitelisted' for whitelisted KYC files belonging to users that passed all checks, and 'consider' for KYC files that belong to users who fell short of passing all checks.

 #### Open and register a new webhook